Project Technical Lead

 }

-The Notes class stores a list of notes (of type T in this case).
+The Notes class stores a list of notes (in this case of type T).
 The addNote() method adds a new note to the list.
-The iterator() method creates and returns a ListIterator instance that is used to iterate over the notes in the list.
+The iterator() method creates and returns a ListIterator instance, which is used to iterate over the notes in the list.

 Main.java